NYC DOE Professional Development Online Synchronous Course

 Dates:

-Thursday June 6th, 12-1:30 or Friday June 7th 12-1:30.
-This is a 1.5-hour synchronous online course open exclusively to Department of Education teachers, administrators and staff.
+Monday January 27th 2025 from 1 PM - 2:30 PM EST. This is a 1.5-hour synchronous online course open exclusively to Department of Education teachers, administrators and staff.

 Facilitators: Jill Santopietro, founder of the Children’s Food Lab, and Meredith Hill-Patel, founder of RootEd, NYC DOE educational consultant and former principal in New York City.

 Audience: Target audience is teachers Grades K-8.
 All staff and administrators are welcome!
-23 spots available per class.

 Description: This course brings together a series of practices that focus on building food literacy - while reinforcing reading and writing standards! - alongside wellness and mindfulness.
 In this interactive workshop, participants will engage in hands-on activities to bring back to the classroom that integrate food, nutrition, wellness, mindfulness, and literacy.
 Participants will leave with ideas for grade-level readings and literacy lessons that connect to food and wellness, understanding of simple strategies to bring healthy food preparation into the classroom, and simple mindfulness practices that can be integrated across content areas.